 There are two options for parking.
 The main parking area for the trail is northwest of the Swiftcurrent Motor Inn.
 This parking area is small (only about 15 spots) so an alternative is to park in the lot for the Swiftcurrent Motor Inn.
 This parking lot requires a short 3-minute walk to the trailhead and there are many spots available (with a high amount of turnover, so just drive around for a few minutes if you can’t find a spot).

 Clean restrooms (with running water) are located in the small visitor center in the front of the Swiftcurrent Motor Inn.
+There are also pit toilets (heavily used) on the trail near the junction with the Ptarmigan Tunnel Trail and at the end of the hike near Iceberg Lake.
 Since the trail takes about 5 hours to complete, you’ll want to make sure you stop here first!

 THE HIKE TO ICEBERG LAKE

 The trail starts in a forest and then heads immediately uphill.
 In fact, the trail climbs 1,500 feet for the first 3.6 miles before it flattens out for the last mile.
 The trail never feels really steep.
 After the first 0.3 miles of the hike (which has the steepest climbing), you are in for a gradual uphill the rest of the way.
 Don’t be afraid-the initial climb is relatively easy and ends quickly.

 Once you settle into the hike, you’ll find yourself hiking along the south side of Mount Henkel.
 For the duration of the hike, you’ll have wonderful views of Mount Wilbur to the southwest and Iceberg Peak (which is right behind your final destination) to the west.